sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 #### Logging

 All the configuration update operations executed and the output displayed by the `rollback` command are stored in the systemd journal.
 They are also forwarded to the syslog.
 By storing the commands in the systemd-journal, the user will be able to search and display them easily at a later point in time.
 The `show rollback log` command reads the systemd-journal to display information about the `rollback` command that was previously executed or currently in progress.

+### 2.2.3 Replace
+The SONiC `replace` command can broadly classified into the following steps

+#### Stage-1 Get current ConfigDB JSON config
+The *ConfigDBConnector* class is used to obtain the running configuration in JSON format

+#### Stage-2 Get target config from the external user/system
+The external user/system to provide the full target ConfigDB config in JSON format.

+#### Stage-3 Validating the target config using YANG models
+The target config are unknown configs and need to be validating using YANG models

+#### Stage-4 Generate the diff as JsonPatch between current config and target config
+The current ConfigDB JSON config is compared with the target JSON config.
+The comparison result should be in JsonPatch format.

+#### Stage-5 Apply-Patch
+Pass the generated JsonPatch to the apply-patch API

+#### Stage-6 Verify config replace
+Compare the ConfigDB JSON after the update with the target JSON, there should be no differences.

+#### Fail-safe Action

+If an error is encountered during the `replace` operation, an error is reported and the system DOES NOT take any automatic action.
+The user can take a `checkpoint` before running `replace` and if the operation failed, the user can `rollback`.

+#### Logging

+All the configuration update operations executed and the output displayed by the `replace` command are stored in the systemd journal.
+They are also forwarded to the syslog.
+By storing the commands in the systemd-journal, the user will be able to search and display them easily at a later point in time.
+The `show replace log` command reads the systemd-journal to display information about the `replace` command that was previously executed or currently in progress.

 # 3 Design